yaegassy/coc-blade/README.md

 - `blade.bladeFormatter.optNoMultipleEmptyLines`: Collapses multiple blank lines into a single blank line, default: `false`
 - `blade.bladeFormatter.optNoPhpSyntaxCheck`: Disable PHP syntax check.
 Enabling this will suppress PHP syntax error reporting, default: `false`
 - `blade.bladeFormatter.optNoSingleQuote`: Use double quotes instead of single quotes for php expression, default: `false`
-- `blade.bladeFormatter.optOptWrapAttributesMinAttrs`: Minimum number of html tag attributes for force wrap attribute options.
+- `blade.bladeFormatter.optWrapAttributesMinAttrs`: Minimum number of html tag attributes for force wrap attribute options.
 Wrap the first attribute only if 'force-expand-multiline' is specified in wrap attributes, valid type `integer` or `null`, default: `null`
 - `blade.bladeParserLint.enable`: Enable/Disable the linting feature using `stillat-blade-parser`, default: `true`
 - `blade.bladeParserLint.debug`: Output the results of the parsing of stillat-blade-parser to the channel log, default: `false`
 - `blade.bladeParserLint.optCustomIfs`: A list of custom if directives, default: `[]`